Fir Bolg

 In medieval Irish myth, the Fir Bolg (also spelt Firbolg and Fir Bholg) are the fourth group of people to settle in Ireland.
 They are descended from the Muintir Nemid, an earlier group who abandoned Ireland and went to different parts of Europe.
-Those who went to Greece became the Fir Bolg and eventually return to Ireland, after it had been uninhabited for many years.
+Those who went to Greece became the Fir Bolg, and eventually returned to Ireland, after it had been uninhabited for many years.
 After ruling it for some time and dividing the island into provinces, they are overthrown by the invading Tuatha Dé Danann.

 Myth

 Lebor Gabála Érenn tells of Ireland being settled six times by six groups of people.
 The first three—the people of Cessair, the people of Partholón, and the people of Nemed—were wiped out or forced to abandon the island.
 The Fir Bolg are said to be descendants of the people of Nemed, who inhabited Ireland before them.
 All but thirty of Nemed's people were killed in warfare and disaster.
 Of this thirty, one group flees "into the north of the world", one group flees to Britain, and another group flees to Greece.
 Those who went into the north became the Tuatha Dé Danann (or Tuath Dé), the main pagan gods of Ireland.

 Those who went to Greece became the Fir Bolg.
 Lebor Gabála Érenn says that they were enslaved by the Greeks and made to carry bags of soil or clay, hence the name 'Fir Bolg' (men of bags).
 The Cath Maige Tuired says that they were forced to settle on poor, rocky land but that they made it into fertile fields by dumping great amounts of soil on it.
 After 230 years, they leave Greece at the same time as the Israelites escaped from Egypt.
 In a great fleet, the Fir Bolg sail to Iberia and then to Ireland.

 Led by their five chieftains, they divide Ireland into five provinces: Gann takes North Munster, Sengann takes South Munster, Genann takes Connacht, Rudraige takes Ulster, and Slánga takes Leinster.
 They establish the High Kingship and a succession of nine High Kings rules over Ireland for the next 37 years.
 The seat of the high-kings is established at Tara, a site with significance through Medieval times as a source of religious and royal power.
 The last High King, Eochaid mac Eirc, is the example of a perfect king.
 The Fir Bolg are also said to have included two sub-groups known as the Fir Domnann and Fir Gáilióin.